The Uyghur Forced Labor Prevention Act, a year in.

 It's not all about China.

-The UFLPA targets goods made in China’s Xinjiang region and by victims of forced labour moved from Xinjiang to other parts of the country.
+The UFLPA targets goods made in China’s Xinjiang region and by Uyghurs in other parts of the country.
 It is striking therefore that 90% of goods detained thus far under the UFLPA were not, directly, shipped from China.

 There are two reasons for this, firstly goods may be shipped from China via a third country or countries to the US.
 Such transhipment maybe for legitimate commercial reasons but could also be a deliberate attempt to obscure the country of origin.
 Secondly, the CBP is rapidly developing its capability to identify goods that contain materials from Xinjiang.